vm06007/EthereumFighter/README.md

 - **Mobile Wallet Integration**: Seamless connection with popular mobile wallets

 These upcoming features will help bring (EF) - Ethereum Fighter to the next billion users by meeting them on the devices they already use daily.
+Here's your content reorganized into clear bullet points:

 ## 🔮 Future Development